dustinpfister/blog_posts/_posts/js-call-apply-and-bind.md

 layout: post
 categories: js
 id: 40
-updated: 2017-09-30 18:01:21
+updated: 2019-06-27 18:20:21
-version: 1.5
+version: 1.6
 ---

-I see a lot of posts on the this keyword, and also the call, apply, and bind properties of the Function prototype.
+I see a lot of posts on the [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) keyword, and also the [call](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call), [apply](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply), and [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) properties of the Function prototype.
 Seems like something I just have to get out of the way before moving on to less heavily traveled (but still traveled) paths when it comes to writing content for a javaScript blog.
 I did cover the [this keyword](/2017/04/14/js-this-keyword/) before, but I did not get into call,apply, and bind in detail.

 <!-- more -->